A Committee of The Lake Arrowhead Communities Chamber of Commerce

 A Look Ahead

-Week of March 24, 2025
+Week of April 28, 2025

 In an effort to keep my constituents informed of the policies being discussed in Sacramento, the following is a brief description of the bills being heard in Senate Policy Committees next week.
-This is for informational purposes only and does not represent my position on any of the bills described.
-Please note that this information is being sent in advance of the Senate Policy Committees scheduled to meet next week.
-To learn more or monitor the progress of any of these bills, please visit California Legislative Information.
+This is for informational purposes only and does not represent my position on any of the bills.
+Please note that this information is being sent in advance of the Senate Policy Committees scheduled to meet next week and they have not been presented for a vote yet.

 If you have additional questions, please feel free to reach out to my office through any of the methods listed here: https://sr19.senate.ca.gov/my-offices